bet4a/d3wiki/SVG-Shapes.md

 For an example of how to specify a *y*-accessor, see the similar [x](#line_x) accessor.
 Note that, like most other graphics libraries, SVG uses the top-left corner as the origin and thus higher values of *y* are *lower* on the screen.
 For visualization we often want the origin in the bottom-left corner instead; one easy way to accomplish this is to invert the range of the *y*-scale by using range([h, 0]) instead of range([0, h]).

-If *y* is not specified, returns the current *y*-accessor.

 <a name="line_interpolate" href="#line_interpolate">#</a> line.<b>interpolate</b>([<i>interpolate</i>])

 If *interpolate* is specified, sets the interpolation mode to the specified string.
+If *interpolate* is not specified, returns the current interpolation mode.
 The following modes are supported:

 * linear - piecewise linear segments, as in a polyline.
 * step-before - alternate between vertical and horizontal segments, as in a step function.